Texas Woman's University logo

 Is Texas Woman's University the right fit for me?

 Whether Texas Woman's University is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (96% admit rate), cost ($15,408/year out-of-state), campus culture in Denton, and available programs.
+Key factors to consider: admissions selectivity (96% admit rate), avg net price ($11,963/year after aid), campus culture in Denton, and available programs.
 Use CollegeCove's compare tool to weigh Texas Woman's University against similar schools side-by-side.

 Ready to apply?